yt-project/yt/doc/source/examining/loading_data.rst

   coords1 = linspace(0, 7, num_divisions)
   coords2 = linspace(-4, 4, num_divisions)

-Generate the mesh and convert to a yt object using PyneHex8StaticOutput:
+Generate the Hex8 mesh and convert to a yt dataset using PyneHex8StaticOutput:

 .. code-block:: python

   m = Mesh(structured=True, structured_coords=[coords0, coords1, coords2], structured_ordering='zyx')
   pf = PyneMoabHex8StaticOutput(m)

-The field (tag) data on the mesh can then be viewed just like any other yt dataset!
+Any field (tag) data on the mesh can then be viewed just like any other yt dataset!

 .. code-block:: python

   s = SlicePlot(pf, 'z', 'density')
   s.display()

 Generic Array Data
 ------------------